GoogleCloudPlatform/dataflux-pytorch/README.md

   config=dataflux_mapstyle_dataset.Config(
     prefix=PREFIX,
     max_composite_object_size=0,
+    disable_compose=True,
   ),
 )
 ```

+**Note that this feature should always be disabled for highly scaled operations that are likely to approach the maximum throughput speeds allowed in the user project.** If left enabled on such operations, users are likely to hit their throughput limit earlier than expected.

-Note that turning off this behavior will cause the training loop to take significantly longer to complete when working with small files.
+Turning off this behavior will cause the training loop to take significantly longer to complete when working with small files when the operation is not approaching project throughput or QPS limits.

 ### Soft Delete
 To avoid storage charges for retaining the temporary composite objects, consider disabling the [Soft Delete](https://cloud.google.com/storage/docs/soft-delete) retention duration on the bucket.